ZigaSajovic/dCpp/README.md

 ###Theory

-From _abstract_ of the paper  _Operational calculus on programming spaces and generalized tensor networks_ is which I derived the theory
+From _abstract_ of the paper  _Operational calculus on programming spaces and generalized tensor networks_ in which I derived the theory

 In this paper, we develop the theory of analytic virtual machines, that implement analytic programming spaces and operators acting upon them.